Edinburgh Rape Crisis Centre: First Chief Executive Officer

+Employment Tribunal and independent review

+In an Employment Tribunal, Adams v Edinburgh Rape Crisis Centre (2024), counsellor Roz Adams brought a case that she had been discriminated against and constructively dismissed by ERCC.
+She had sought guidance on whether she could disclose a colleague’s biological sex to a service user who had asked.
+Senior management interpreted her query as evidence of "inherently hateful" transphobic views.
+The tribunal described the ensuing disciplinary process as "completely spurious and mishandled" and "deeply flawed", and was motivated by a belief among senior managers that Adams's gender-critical beliefs were inherently discriminatory.
+The disciplinary process has been widely reported as "Kafkaesque" after the tribunal characterised a remark by ERCC's Chief Operating Officer, suggesting unspecified prior comments at unspecified times were the cause of gross misconduct, as "reminiscent of the work of Franz Kafka".
+The tribunal upheld Adams's claims of discrimination and constructive dismissal.
+The employment judge said that Mridul Wadhwa, the chief executive of the Centre, had been involved in the disciplinary process, and referred to her as being behind a "heresy hunt" against Adams.
+According to The Times, two members of the board resigned after the judgment.
+The tribunal later ruled that ERCC must pay Adams £68,989.71 as compensation for discrimination, constructive dismissal, and emotional pain and suffering.
+ERCC was also ordered to make a public apology to Adams on its website, and to refer sexual assault survivors to Beira's Place.

-In September 2024, Rape Crisis Scotland paused referrals to Edinburgh Rape Crisis Centre after a review into practices and procedures found it had not adhered to national standards.
+In September 2024, Rape Crisis Scotland paused referrals to Edinburgh Rape Crisis Centre after an independent review into practices and procedures found it had not adhered to national standards.
 On 13 September 2024 it was announced that Wadhwa had resigned.
 The review commissioned by Rape Crisis Scotland found that she "did not understand the limits on her role's authority, when to refer decisions to trustees and failed to set professional standards of behaviour".
 The review also found that the Edinburgh Rape Crisis Centre had not protected women-only spaces and had not put survivors first.
-Among the failures cited was not clarifying the birth sex of every staff member, and requiring survivors to request if they wanted to be seen by a cisgender staff member specifically.
+Among the failures cited was not clarifying the birth sex of staff members, and requiring survivors to request if they wanted to be seen by a cisgender staff member specifically.

-In November 2024, the tribunal ruled that ERCC must pay Adams £68,989.71 as compensation for discrimination, constructive dismissal, and emotional pain and suffering.
-ERCC was also ordered to make a public apology to Adams on its website, and to refer sexual assault survivors to Beira's Place.